Sairyss/domain-driven-hexagon/README.md

 - [Angular Style Guides: Separate file names with dots and dashes](https://angular.io/guide/styleguide#separate-file-names-with-dots-and-dashes).

-## Custom utility types

-Consider creating a bunch of shared custom utility types for different situations.

-Some examples can be found in [types](src/libs/types) folder.

 ## Prevent massive inheritance chains

-This can be achieved by making class `final`.
+Classes that can be extended should be designed for extensibility and usually should be `abstract`.
+If class is not designed to be extended, prevent extending it by making class `final`.
+Don't create inheritance more than 1-2 levels deep since this makes refactoring harder and leads to a bad design.
+You can use [composition](https://en.wikipedia.org/wiki/Composition_over_inheritance) instead.

 **Note**: in TypeScript, unlike other languages, there is no default way to make class `final`.
 But there is a way around it using a custom decorator.